 Checking email 3 times daily helped me see...

 - My addiction to checking it.

 - It became a default task (automatically checking it when returning from a discussion, meeting, trip to the bathroom, etc.).

-- We sometimes used it to hide out from our more important work (e.g., "If I'm addressing email, I'm doing something.
+- I sometimes used it to hide out from my more important work (e.g., "If I'm addressing email, I'm doing something.
 It may not be important in the long term, but at least I'm of use at this moment."
 Not good thinking).

-- Our email can wait, and as the day comes to an end, we’re more productive and happier (although the first few days were very uncomfortable and ironically had us distracted by our lack of distraction).
+- My email can wait and as the day comes to an end, I’m more productive and happier if I limit checking it (although the first several days of doing it were very uncomfortable and ironically had me distracted by my lack of distraction).

 - I’m not as important as I think I am.

 (The image at the top?
 I saw it on Interstate 95.
 The Virginia Department of Transportation was having a little fun 212ing a safety message.
 I think we need more of that and more of us driving kindly.)

 Want to talk through ideas on how to use our messages and ideas with your team?